 TL;DR

-• Most common rejection reasons: equipment not on the SDG&E qualified list, installer not enrolled in the rebate program, missing AHRI certificate, application filed after the 12-month window.
+• Most common rejection reasons when programs are open: equipment not on the qualified list, installer not enrolled, missing AHRI certificate, application filed late.

 What’s actually moving through SDG&E’s rebate programs?